zio/zio-kafka/docs/consumer-tuning.md

 * kafka's [configuration `max.poll.records`](https://kafka.apache.org/documentation/#consumerconfigs_max.poll.records) — The maximum number of records a poll will return.
 Kafka defaults this to `500`.
 You can set this higher for more throughput, or lower for lower latency.
-* zio-kafka's fetch-strategy `partitionPreFetchBufferLimit` — when the number of records in a partition queue is below this value, zio-kafka will start to pre-fetch and buffer more records from Kafka.
+* zio-kafka's fetch-strategy `partitionPreFetchBufferLimit` — when the number of records in a partition queue is at or below this value, zio-kafka will start to pre-fetch and buffer more records from Kafka.
 The default value for this parameter is `1024`; 2 * the default `max.poll.records` of 500, rounded to the nearest power of 2.

 Zio-kafka provides 2 methods that set these settings for 2 common use cases: `ConsumerSettings.tuneForHighThroughput` and `ConsumerSettings.tuneForLowLatency`.